 Courses in non-UM history, polity and theology, as required of students in other denominations, are offered on a regular cycle on behalf of the other religious communities served by Wesley.
 Polity courses and other independent directed studies are available for students from the African Methodist Episcopal Church, United Church of Christ, Presbyterian Church (U.S.A.), Baptist Church, and the Unitarian Universalist Association.
 Theology courses in the Reformed tradition are also offered.
 Courses are regularly offered as needed, depending on enrollment of students seeking ordination.
-Those requiring such courses should contact the Office of the Registrar or speak with the student serving as the denominational representative.
+Those requiring such courses should contact the Office of the Registrar.